Alfresco/docs-alfresco/content-services/5.2/develop/reference/java-foundation-ref.md

 title: Java Foundation API reference
 ---

-The Alfresco Java Foundation API provides the ability to build server-side extensions that runs in the same process as Content Services.
+The Alfresco Java Foundation API provides the ability to build server-side extensions that run in the same process as Content Services.
 This API is used to build extensions for the [Platform (Repository)]({% link content-services/5.2/develop/software-architecture.md %}#platform-architecture).

 ## Getting started {#gettingstarted}

-When we want to use one of the public Java APIs from an implementation of one of the Platform/Repository [Extension Points]({% link content-services/5.2/develop/repo-ext-points/index.md %}), it follows a best practice.
+When we want to use one of the public Java APIs from an implementation of one of the Platform/Repository [Extension Points]({% link content-services/5.2/develop/repo-ext-points/index.md %}), it follows best practice.
 First acquire a reference to the `ServiceRegistry`.
 The service registry is basically a database of services, their instances and their locations.

 Clients of a service, such as the `NodeService`, then query the service registry to find the available instance of